Panduza/pzadev-picoha/projects/uart/README.md

 We chose to use the free shared USB VID/PID instead of the Raspberry Pi VID/PID to assure not to have the product been mistaken with another Raspberry Pi product.

+The guidelines to use free USB IDs for shared use are described in the following document: https://github.com/obdev/v-usb/blob/master/usbdrv/USB-IDs-for-free.txt

+The guidelines to use Raspberry Pi USB product ID are described in the following document: https://github.com/raspberrypi/usb-pid

 #### [REQ_1010] USB device class

 The product **must** use USB CDC as its device class.